Intelligence Chairman Raised Virus Alarms Weeks Ago, Secret Recording Shows

 But in his public comments about the threat of COVID-19, Burr never offered the kind of precise warning that he delivered to the small group of his constituents.

 On Feb.
-7, Burr coauthored an op-ed that laid out the tools that the U.S. government had at its disposal to fight Coronavirus.
+7, Burr co-authored an op-ed that laid out the tools that the U.S. government had at its disposal to fight the coronavirus.

 "Luckily, we have a framework in place that has put us in a better position than any other country to respond to a public health threat, like the coronavirus," Burr said in a statement on March 5.